Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CONSTRAINTS ON COSMOLOGICAL MODELS

-Here $\theta_c$ = \{$\sigma_{{\rm int}}$, $a, b$\}, and $C_{ii}$ means the diagonal element of the covariance matrix of these fitting coefficients. $\mu_{{\rm th}}$ is the theoretical value of distance modulus calculated from the cosmological model, $H_0$ is the Hubble constant, $p$ represents the cosmological parameters.
-Considering a flat space, for the $w$CDM model which has a constant equation of state of dark energy, the theoretical value of the luminosity distance can be obtained from
+The cosmological parameters can be fitted by minimizing the $\chi^2$ statistic.
+Here, $N_1$ = 182 or 131 represents the number of high-redshift GRBs with $z \le 0.8$ or $z \le 1.4$, respectively, in the J221 sample, $\mu_{{\rm obs}}$ is the observational value of distance modulus and its error $\sigma_{\mu_i}$. $\mu_{{\rm th}}$ is the theoretical value of distance modulus calculated from the cosmological model, $H_0$ is the Hubble constant, $p$ represents the cosmological parameters.
+For the recent CMB results for Planck alone: $\Omega_k = -0.0096\pm0.0061$ \cite{Plank2020}, we assume a flat space in this work.
+Considering the $\Lambda$CDM model, $w$CDM model, and the well-known Chevallier-Polarski-Linder (CPL) model \cite{CP2001,L2003} with a DE component that depends on redshift,